asmithg1/asmithg1.github.io/content/projects/Oakluv17/index.md

 **This is my second collaboration with Oakluv creating their promotional videos.**

-For their second video, I set out capture more of who Oakluv is at its core.
+For their second video, I set out to capture more of who Oakluv is at its core.
 I integrated interviews and voice-overs from members.
-I also set out to boost the spirit and energy of the video by adding 2D animation.
+I also aimed to boost the spirit and energy of the video by adding 2D animation.